SDF–Syrian transitional government clashes (2025–2026): Blockade of Sheikh Maqsood and Ashrafiyeh

 At the beginning of July, tensions in Aleppo increased when government forces blocked fuel supplies from reaching the Kurdish-majority neighborhoods of Sheikh Maqsood and Ashrafiyeh.
 The Syrian Observatory for Human Rights (SOHR) described the blockade as a continuation of "old regime tactics."
-In August, Nouri Sheikho, Deputy Head of the General Council of Sheikh Maqsoud and Ashrafiyeh, told Kurdistan24 that tensions had risen in recent days following the "Unity of Components" conference in Hasakah.

 Postponed elections

-In August, government officials confirmed that al-Sharaa was determined to pursue a centralized government, contradicting the federalization framework set out by the Kurds as a prerequisite for integration.
+In August, government officials confirmed that al-Sharaa was pursuing a centralized government, as opposed to the federalization framework set out by the Kurds as a prerequisite for integration.
 Later that month the Syrian transitional government announced that elections would not be held in the Druze-controlled governorate of Suwayda and areas under the control of the DAANES, namely Hasakah and Raqqa, for "safety reasons".
-In response the DAANES affirmed that the planned elections are not democratic and "do not in any way reflect the will of the Syrian people".
+In response, the DAANES affirmed that the planned elections are not democratic and "do not in any way reflect the will of the Syrian people".
 It criticised the characterization of areas under DAANES control as "unsafe" and argued that it would "justify the policy of denial" against more than five million Syrians.
-Further it called on organisations like the United Nations not to recognize these elections.
+Furthermore, it called on organisations like the United Nations not to recognize these elections.

 Increasing military deployments

-At the same time, some government-aligned members of Arab tribes in Deir ez-Zor particularly from the Al-Shaitat and Al-Baggara tribes called for "jihad and general mobilization" against the SDF and declared their “full support for other tribes and clans in backing the government of the Syrian Arab Republic.”
+At the same time, some government-aligned members of Arab tribes in Deir ez-Zor particularly from the Al-Shaitat and Al-Baggara tribes called for "jihad and general mobilization" against the SDF and declared their "full support for other tribes and clans in backing the government of the Syrian Arab Republic."
 This development raised concerns that Arab tribes could be used by the transitional government against the SDF in a manner similar to their earlier use against the Druze in Suwayda.
 Coinciding increased Islamic State (ISIS) activity prompted additional SDF deployments along the Euphrates.
 The Alma Research and Education Center explained that the SDF sent "massive" military reinforcements to the Deir ez-Zor area to "fill the security vacuum" left as a result of the extensive withdrawal of American coalition forces.
 This was seen by some as "a move that directly contradicts the spirit of the [10 March] agreement", Alma Research says.
 Regional reports also claimed that Damascus had amassed as many as 50,000 troops near Palmyra, with "orders to advance on Raqqa and Deir ez-Zor unless the SDF cedes control", further heightening tensions along the SDF–STG contact line.
 Government reinforcements were also regularly deployed to the vicinity of Sheikh Maqsoud and Ashrafiyah in what was described as a "show-of-force operation" intended to raise fears of a possible field escalation.